hikeventures/hikeventures.github.io/_posts/tidbits/2015-12-31-outdoors-tidbits-22.markdown

   - tidbits
 layout: post
 ---
 This week Konstantin went a couple of days hiking in the Polish Mountains while Patrick was investigating some possibilities for our Lapland trip which we have planned for end of January.
-We have also updated our microphone to a <a href="http://amzn.to/1vFgyL8" target="_blank">Zoom H5</a> which we are going to use when shooting videos in 2015. <br><br>
+We have also updated our microphone to a <a href="http://amzn.to/1vFgyL8" target="_blank">Zoom H5</a> which we are going to use when shooting videos in 2015. {% include intro_tidbits.html %}<br><br>
 <a href="https://www.flickr.com/photos/90204224@N07/8351963809"><img src="https://farm9.staticflickr.com/8468/8351963809_ef1ef59998_b.jpg" width="100%"></a>
 <br><!--more--><br>
 Ben Wyvis and Tops. - [ness64.wordpress.com](http://ness64.wordpress.com/2014/12/26/ben-wyvis-tops)